JeremyOsz/movie-watchlist/README.md

-#Movie Watchlist
+# Movie Watchlist

 To install:

-run npm install
+> npm install

 To test:

-run npm run dev
+> npm run dev
-dev server will launch on localhost:8000
+> dev server will launch on localhost:8000